CUSTOMIZING EMAILS & LANDING PAGES

 9) Source: This button can be clicked to switch to a Source code view in the template.
 If you're familiar with HTML, you can craft templates using it by clicking this button.

 10) Image: This button can be clicked if you'd like to add an image to your phishing template.
 You MUST use externally-hosted images, meaning you must insert a publicly-available URL into the URL field after clicking the button.
 You can also resize your image using the height and width fields.

-11) Placeholder: The “Placeholder” box will automatically populate certain fields with your user or company information.
+11) Placeholder: The “Placeholder” box will automatically populate certain fields with your user or organization information.
 Note that for the User Information placeholders, such as First and Last Name, Manager Name, etc., you must have added that information about the user to the console, either manually, with a CSV import, or with Active Directory Integration.

 12) Phish Link: Our Phish Link button will allow you to quickly add a phishing link wherever you'd like in the body of the email.
 This is already done in our built-in system templates but when customizing or creating templates, you will need to do the following: Type out the text you wish to make into a phishing link, then highlight the plain text you wish to “link” and click the Phish Link button to turn it into phishing link.
 If you attempt to create an HTML link in phishing templates, our system will automatically change the links to phishing links for security purposes.

 In each case the text you would like to make a phishing link should simply be highlighted, and then the “Phish Link” button should be clicked on to tell our software to use that text as your phishing link.